How to make web pages accessible

 Test for mobile devices

-Be sure to check how your web page appears to users on smaller screens, like a mobile or tablet device.
+Check how your web page appears on smaller screens, like mobile phones or tablets.

-A quick way to check this is to resize your browser window on your desktop to as narrow as it will go.
-This will roughly simulate how mobile devices view your web page information.
+A quick way to do this is to resize your browser window on a desktop to its narrowest width.
+This roughly simulates how mobile devices view your content.

 Test with a screen reader

-We also recommend you learn how to use a screen reader to test how well your web page reads and operates.
+We also recommend testing your web page using a screen reader to see how well it reads and operates.

 • NVDA for Microsoft devices